tapi262/portfolio_opt/README.md

 ▶️ How to run
 Each model and test is implemented as a standalone script or notebook.
 To reproduce the main results:

-Prepare the data in /data/ (or run preprocessing scripts).
+Prepare the data in /data/.

 Run the desired model script from /models/ or a test script from /tests/.